 Casinos in Iowa can partner with up to three distinct online sportsbooks.
 Bettors don’t have to visit a brick-and-mortar site like Q Casino to sign up for their favorite sports betting apps.
 Remote registration became legal in Iowa at the start of 2021.

-BlueBet’s CEO liked that about 85% of Iowa sports wagers occur through the internet and mobile devices.
+BlueBet’s CEO liked that about 85% of Iowa sports wagers occur online and on mobile devices.

 “This is a significant milestone in BlueBet’s entry to the USA market.
 We are taking a very considered, staged approach to market entry in the USA, and we are tremendously excited to be announcing this agreement with the Dubuque Racing Association.”